-Status Survey.2 The word "freeters" is an abbreviated form of "free albeit employees."
+Non-regular workers did not increase in all of the younger population.
+Let us first examine freeters, which are part-time employees1, using the Employment Status Survey2.
+The word "freeters" is an abbreviated form of "free albeit employees."
 In Japanese, "albeit employees" refers to young part-time employees.
 The term freeters originally was used as a general reference to those young people choosing to follow their dreams and work irregularly during the "bubble" economy, but it now refers generally to those young people working as part-time employees.

-Figure 3 illustrates the increase of freeters (now employed and want to be employed as part-timers) over time.
+Figure 3 illustrates the increase of freeters over time.
 The number of freeters was approximately 590 thousand in 1982, and this figure increased to 2.51 million in 2002.
-Currently, 2.25 million, or 90 % of them are employed freeters.
+Currently, 2.25 million, or 90% of them are employed freeters.